Courses and Credits

 Mathematics is a way of knowing and examining the world.
 In this course, we seek to use it to explore a variety of issues related to Tibet.
 We will use mathematics to explore political issues and to understand other cultural expressions such as mandalas and local art.
 Prior mathematical knowledge is neither required nor assumed.

 Pre-Departure Course and Post-Return Course

-Students accepted to the Tibetan Studies Program are required to participate in Cross-Cultural Explorations I (1 credit) prior to departure and Cross-Cultural Explorations II (1 credit) after they return.
+Students accepted to the Tibetan Studies Program are required to participate in Cross-Cultural Explorations - Pre (1 credit) prior to departure and Cross-Cultural Explorations - Post (1 credit) after they return.
 Pre-departure sessions are designed to prepare students for the cross-cultural experience and will include readings, activities, films, lectures, and discussions with former participants of the program.
 A weekend retreat is part of this course.
 Students and parents will receive a Handbook of important information prior to the program.
 Following return to campus, students will participate in a 7-week course that will guide them in processing, analyzing and building upon their off-campus experience.
-Credit for Cross-Cultural Explorations I is dependent upon successful completion of the semester program.
+Credit for Cross-Cultural Explorations - Pre is dependent upon successful completion of the semester program.